benfoxall/benfoxall.github.com/_posts/2014-05-29-lastfm-to-csv.md

 * [async](https://github.com/caolan/async) - for organising the calls to the api and processing the results.
 * [Filesaver.js](https://github.com/eligrey/FileSaver.js/) - lets you download the resulting Blob objects as a file.

-### Conclusions

 Building the logic in the browser rather than server means a few things:

-* people have access to their data instantly
+* people have access to their data instantly - no waiting around for a file to be generated on the server
-* no servers to keep running
+* no servers to keep running - all code runs in the browser
-* you don't have control over api limiting
+* you don't have control over api limiting - it someone gathers data in several windows, they are likely to hit rate limiting issues
-* credential issues.
-Lastfm is a great api, cors, and unauthenticated requests - lets you do this kind of stuff
+* access issues.
+Last fm gives you a nice [cors][cors] endpoint, and also lets you access a lot of the methods with a simple public api-key auth.

 ## Other things